-Preventive medicine is a critical strategy to help people live longer, healthier lives and keep health care costs down.
-Promoting immunizations among your patients can significantly contribute to these outcomes.
+Preventive medicine is critical to helping people live longer, healthier lives, and keeping health care costs down.
+Promoting immunizations to your patients can significantly improve outcomes.

-According to the Centers for Disease Control and Prevention (CDC), vaccinations will prevent more than 21 million hospitalizations and 730,000 deaths among children born in the last 20 years.1 Further, the CDC estimates that for every $1 invested in vaccines in the U.S., $10.20 is saved in direct medical costs.2
+According to the Centers for Disease Control and Prevention (CDC), vaccinations will prevent more than 21 million hospitalizations and 730,000 deaths among children born in the last 20 years.1 The CDC estimates that for every $1 invested in vaccines, $10.20 is saved in direct medical costs.2

-In order to continue these advantages of immunizations, the American Academy of Family Physicians (AAFP) endorses the concept that all children and adults, regardless of economic and insurance status, should have access to all immunizations recommended by the AAFP.
+The AAFP believes that all children and adults, regardless of economic and insurance status, should have access to all immunizations.

-The following resources will help you and your practice continue to increase vaccination rates by staying up to date on AAFP vaccination recommendations, immunization schedules, and information on disease-specific vaccinations.
+The following resources will help your practice navigate barriers and increase rates.
+Find the latest AAFP vaccination recommendations, schedules, and disease-specific vaccinations.

 AAFP Immunization-Related Research

 Immunization Office Champions Projects

 Office Champions projects provide tools and strategies to a limited number of practices to test and develop effective ways to promote immunizations.
 Read summary reports about these studies

 Patient Education Resources

 Search for "vaccines" on familydoctor.org(familydoctor.org) and you'll find a variety of articles you can use with patients.
 This includes topics like: